sppunderreview/PSSO/README.md

 ## Installation

-In order to obtain this repository, you will either need to download the Zenodo record or you will need git-lfs.
+In order to obtain this repository, you will either need to download the Zenodo record or you will need Git LFS.

 Please first refer to [INSTALL.md](INSTALL.md) for information on how to download the repository, install software packages, and set up conda environmnents.